0xflux/Wyrm/Readme.md

 - To run the C2, run `docker compose up -d --build c2`.
 On first run this may take a few minutes.
 - To connect to the C2, you should use the client which can be run via: `docker compose up -d --build client` and is served on port 4040 by default.

+### Making changes to the profiles

+If you make changes to the profiles (`c2/profiles/*`) then you will need to re-run the docker container for the `c2`, ensuring you pass the `--build` flag for the updated profile changes to have effect.
+After changing updating your profile(s), run: `docker compose up -d --build c2`

 ## Post exploitation Red Team framework

 Wyrm (pronounced 'worm', an old English word for 'serpent' or 'dragon') is a post exploitation, open source, Red Team security testing framework framework, written in Rust designed to be used by Red Teams, Purple Teams,